pavilionjeromeuses/mmorpggriditems/README.md

 # mmorpggriditems
-Cyberpunk Flexbox, a web project using the Grid Layout principle, HTML, SASS, and Javascript.
+MMORPG Grid Items, a web project using the Grid Layout principle, HTML, SASS, and Javascript.
 Designed for a 15" laptop monitor screen and not responsive.

 Files are located @: https://linktr.ee/jeromespavilion (Project is too big to be uploaded in Github)